 Using a child safety seat (car seat) is the best protection you can give your child when traveling by car.
 Every state in the United States requires that an infant or small child be restrained — and with good reason.
 Child safety seats can reduce the risk of a potentially fatal injury substantially for babies in particular and also for toddlers.
 But many safety seats are used incorrectly.

-When choosing any car seat, following some general guidelines will help ensure your child's safety.
+When choosing a car seat, keep some important guidelines in mind.
 The best car seat is not always the most expensive one — it's the one that best fits a child's weight, size, and age, as well as your vehicle.